nrwl/nx/docs/shared/guides/unknown-local-cache.md

 single task hash - to be accessed without leaving any trace.
 This is feasible due to the network drive's capability to allow overwrites.

-If you decide to use a shared network drive for your remote cache anyway, [activate powerpack](/recipes/installation/activate-powerpack) and use the [`@nx/powerpack-shared-fs-cache`](/nx-api/powerpack-shared-fs-cache) plugin to ensure that the task metadata and project graph information is correctly associated with the file artifacts.

-## How Nx Cloud Makes Sure Sharing Cache is Safe
+## How Nx Replay Makes Sure Sharing Cache is Safe

-The Nx Cloud runner does the following things to make sharing the cache safe:
+[Nx Replay](/ci/features/remote-cache), the Nx Cloud hosted remote cache, does the following things to make sharing the cache safe:

 1. **Immutable Artifacts:** Nx Cloud allows you to create and store new artifacts without the ability to override the existing ones.
 This prevents any possibility of poisoning an existing artifact.
 This is achieved by managing the